Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     - Game files examples: `index.html, package.json`.

+        All games should have these 2 files.

     This is game dependent, not all games have the same folders and files.

-- Copy `game_dir/www/package.json` to `game_dir/package.json`.

 3. Edit `game_dir/package.json`.
     - Edit the `name` parameter to an unique id (could be be the game name or `title`).